narwhalacademy/zebra-crossing/README.md

   - Block on social media: Maximizes peace of mind as the harasser won't be able to see your posts.
 But they will notice and see it as a sign of escalation.
   - Go public: Can be dangerous, but sometimes shaming them publicly or rallying people to your support will make them go away.
 - If you decide to report:
   - If you file a report with a social media company, ask at least 10 friends to do it as well.
 If it makes sense, have 1-2 people file a copyright infringement claim.
+Relevant links for [Facebook](https://www.facebook.com/help/www/181495968648557), [Instagram](https://help.instagram.com/192435014247952), [Twitter](https://help.twitter.com/en/forms/safety-and-sensitive-content), [Snapchat](https://support.snapchat.com/en-US/a/report-abuse-in-app).
+  - If there is harassment material on a website, you can file a report with the website's webhosting service and domain registrar.
+You might be able to find out who they are by performing a [WHOIS lookup](https://lookup.icann.org/) on the website domain.
   - If you contact law enforcement, tell them you fear becoming a target of swatting (where people prank call the cops on you).
 Send them an article about swatting in case it's a new idea to them.

-- For Twitter users:
+#### Social media platform tools and features

+**Facebook** has a few features to control your interactions, but ultimately relies on you setting limits on who can see and comment on your posts and profile:

+- [`Ignore Messages`](https://www.facebook.com/help/messenger-app/1245152242249842) within Facebook Messenger to move the current and future messages to the `Message Requests` section
+- [`Privacy Checkup`](https://www.facebook.com/privacy/checkup) within Facebook includes a section on `Who can see what you share` that walks you the visibiity of your profile and posts.

+**Instagram** has a set of nuanced features within its mobile app to filter and fine tune social interactions on its platform:

+- [`Restrict`](https://help.instagram.com/2638385956221960/) an account, which means the other person can't see when you're online, whether you've read their messages, and hides their comments.
+- [`Hide`](https://help.instagram.com/1177797265575168/) your stories from a specific account.
+- [`Hidden Words`](https://help.instagram.com/700284123459336) filters out messages and comments with words that Instagram deems offensive.
+You can also set up a custom words list.
+- [`Limit`](https://help.instagram.com/4106887762741654) comments and messages from accounts that aren't following you or from recent followers.

+**Twitter** works with some pretty handy third-party tools and has a few features of its own:

 - Filter unwanted mentions and replies, and/or archive them to process later with the help of a friend using [Block Party](https://www.blockpartyapp.com/).
 - Block previously-identified offenders using [Block Together](https://theblockbot.com/) — ask around in your communities for shared block lists.
 - Block troll bots using [Bot Sentinel](https://botsentinel.com).
 - Reduce dogpiling by blocking all followers of a certain profile using [Red Block](https://github.com/gaeulbyul/RedBlock).
 - See what lists you've been added to by going to `Profile → Lists → ··· → Lists` you're on.
 If you see a suspicious list or list owner, tap the three dots on the top right to report the list and leave the list by blocking the creator.
+- Control who can reply to your tweets by tapping `Everyone can reply` and restricting it to `People you follow` or `Only people you mention`.

 #### Notify other parties

 - Tell your close contacts, family and employer about what is going on.
 Get ahead of the situation by making talking points together so that they know how to respond if internet strangers or the press contacts them.
 - If the situation escalates, find and notify someone in your community nearby with crisis experience for protection and assistance.

+### Be extra kind to yourself

+- Don't worry if you're not able to keep up with your regular work day routine.
+- Remember to eat and shower regularly.
+- If possible, prepare a box of comforts beforehand.
+Include things that you like to see, touch, taste, and listen to.
+- If the incident is traumatizing, it helps to use a nickname to refer to what's happening or what's happened.

 #### Bonus tips for journalists and researchers